 But that’s just the start.
 Next, they’ll use the latest technologies, including state-of-the-art DNA sequencing and DNA methylation analysis, to understand a tumor’s underlying molecular alterations.
 By combining all the diagnostic information, the NCI-CONNECT team makes the most precise possible

-A recent study in Neuro-Oncology led by Dr. Abdullaev, Kenneth Aldape, M.D., Ph.D., senior investigator and chief of the Laboratory of Pathology in the Center for Cancer Research at NCI, Mark Gilbert, M.D., co-lead of NCI-CONNECT and chief of the Neuro-Oncology Branch, and others, suggests that methylation-based classification is even more valuable than the original 2018 study suggested for diagnosing rare CNS cancers.
-The study included more than 1,200 neuropathology samples analyzed with the methylation classifier over two years.
+A recent study in Neuro-Oncology led by Dr. Abdullaev, Kenneth Aldape, M.D., Ph.D., senior investigator and chief of the NCI Center for Cancer Research's Laboratory of Pathology, Mark Gilbert, M.D., co-lead of NCI-CONNECT and chief of the Neuro-Oncology Branch, and others, suggests that methylation-based classification is even more valuable than the original 2018 study suggested for diagnosing rare CNS cancers.
+The new study included more than 1,200 neuropathology samples analyzed with the methylation classifier over two years.
 Among all the cases, the classifier offered a score with high confidence in more than 60 percent of them.

 In the cases with a high-confidence score, the classifier affected the diagnosis about half the time.
-Nearly a third of the cases analyzed in this way also ended up with a substantially new diagnosis, they report.
-Their early experience using the classifier now offers a practical guide toward the use of methylation analysis in routine diagnosis of CNS tumors at NCI and other cancer centers.
+Nearly a third of the cases analyzed in this way also ended up with a substantially new diagnosis.
+The researchers' early experience using the classifier now offers a practical guide to using methylation analysis in routine diagnosis of CNS tumors at NCI and other cancer centers.

 Pursuing Methylation-Based Testing